About

 To be a trustee you must be over 18 years of age.
 Some people are disqualified from being charity trustees because of reasons including bankruptcy, being on the Sex Offenders’ Register or having an unspent criminal conviction.

-More details about the role of charity trustees and reasons for disqualification can be found in The Essential Trustee on the Charity Commission Website.
+More details about the role of charity trustees and reasons for disqualification can be found on the Charity Commission Website.

 Committee roles